Edited by: Stella Shon

 Amazon is the world’s most popular online marketplace that many of us use almost daily.
 But did you know there’s an Amazon-branded credit card?
-The Amazon Prime Signature card is an option that’s available to Amazon Prime members that offers solid cash-back categories.
+The Amazon Prime Visa card is an option that’s available to Amazon Prime members that offers solid cash-back categories.

 With this card, you’ll earn:

 While this isn’t the first card you should apply for if you’re new to collecting points and miles, it can be beneficial if you spend a lot of money at Amazon and Whole Foods.

 There are several factors to help us determine our choices for the best Chase credit cards.
 Some of the most important factors include travel benefits, earnings structure, best credit card welcome bonus offers, fees, and travel redemption value.

 Here’s some further insight into our thought process when selecting the best travel rewards cards:

 The top Chase credit cards will offer benefits that can make your travel more comfortable, save a traveler money, or provide protection should something go wrong during the journey.
 Benefits such as worldwide lounge access, travel statement credits, hotel elite status, airline perks or elite status, and travel insurance are just some examples of the travel perks we look for.

 For starters, we look for cards that earn well in several ways.
 First, the card should offer bonus earnings on travel-related purchases or on a number of everyday bonus categories to provide accelerated earnings.
 On the other hand, a good travel rewards card could also have flat-rate earnings on all eligible purchases, making it easy to accumulate travel rewards no matter the purchase.